vrodriguezf/mlr/doc/knitted/tutorial/README.md

 Our focus is on your comprehension of the basic functions and applications.
 For detailed technical information and manual pages, please refer to the package's [manual pages](http://berndbischl.github.io/mlr/man/).
-They are regularly updated and reflect the documentation of the current packages on CRAN.
+They are regularly updated and reflect the documentation of the current package version on CRAN.

-The approach is step by step and orients itself on the proceeding of a basic data set analysis:
+The tutorial explains the basic analysis of a data set step by step:

 * What is your data and the aim of your analysis?
 * How do you select learning algorithms and set them up?
-* How to predict new data?
+* How to predict given new data?
 * How to evaluate models and their predictions?
 * How to tune models?
 * How to select important features?
-* How to conduct a larger comparison study?
+* How to conduct a comparison study?

-We present various simple examples from classification and regression during this tutorial to illustrate the main features of the packages.
+We present various simple examples from classification and regression during this tutorial to illustrate the main features of the package.

 Enjoy reading!